-After School
+After school

-- Please remember to 'sign out' everyday with your blazer on! - At 4:40pm either sign out or go to your activity - At 5:20pm go to tea or sign out
+- Please remember to sign out every day with your blazers on. - At 4.40pm either sign out or go to your activity. - At 5.20pm go to tea or sign out. - If your parents haven't collected you at 5.30pm, go to the Dining Hall with the member of staff to be supervised until your parents arrive.

-Around the School
+Around the school

-- Walk on the left, especially when using the stairs - Talk quietly and avoid making loud disruptions - Avoid pushing or running in corridors - Hold doors open for adults and other children
+- Walk on the left, especially when using the stairs. - Talk quietly and avoid making loud disruptions. - Avoid pushing or running along the corridors. - Hold doors open for adults and other children. - Line up quietly outside the classrooms when waiting for the teacher. - Always walk between the Dining Hall and the Theatre.